alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 The original action is only triggered if `showConfirmPrompt()` returns true.

-This allows you to package the "confirmation" functionality in an extension on `ActionCell`:
+This allows you to package the *confirmation* functionality in an extension on `ActionCell`:

 ```dart